EfeObus/NextProperty/docs/DEVELOPMENT_GUIDE.md

 - Git
 - Virtual environment (venv, conda, or virtualenv)
 - Node.js (for frontend dependencies)
+- Docker (recommended for database)
 - MySQL 8.0+ (primary database)
+- Redis (for rate limiting - optional, falls back to in-memory)
 - SQLite (for testing only)

 ### Quick Start